Advanced Kubernetes: Controllers, Operators, RBAC, Production Patterns

 Advanced Kubernetes: Controllers, Operators, RBAC, and Production Patterns

 Kubernetes has become the de facto standard for container orchestration.
 If you have been running clusters for a while, you have likely encountered scenarios that basic Kubernetes resources do not handle well.
-This is where custom controllers, operators, and advanced security patterns become essential.
+Custom controllers, operators, and advanced security patterns solve these problems.

 This guide assumes you already know Kubernetes basics.
 If you are just starting, our Docker Fundamentals guide covers containers first, which is essential groundwork before tackling Kubernetes.